bagisto/bagisto-docs/src/package-development/datagrid.md

 **Create:** `packages/Webkul/RMA/src/Resources/views/admin/return-requests/show.blade.php`

 ::: tip Quick Implementation
 Don't worry about understanding every part of this view template right now.
-Simply copy and paste the code below - it's a standard admin detail page that follows Bagisto's design patterns.
+Copy and paste the code below - it's a standard admin detail page that follows Bagisto's design patterns.
 Focus on understanding how the DataGrid action connects to this view.
 :::

 ```blade